Velocity Templates

 -

 Publish the layout and images to your Staging instance for testing via WebDAV and the content assets via import or export.
-You can choose to automate this functionality in your CMS, so that you can publish in a single step.
+Automate this functionality in your CMS to publish in a single step.

 -